UnscriptedVN/core/README.md

 >
 >       a.
 Likewise, the Unscripted Story, image assets and background music must not be bundled with the Unscripted Core as outline in Subsections 3, 4, and 5, unless given explicit, written permission from The Team.
 >
 >       i.
-If permission has been granted to bundle the aforementioned assets, the written the notice must be attached to the project and clearly labeled.
+If permission has been granted to bundle the aforementioned assets, the written notice must be attached to the project and clearly labeled.

 ## Getting started